CDCgov/prime-simplereport-site/_pages/getting-started/organizations-and-testing-facilities/activate-your-user-account.md

 ---
-title: Activate your user account
+title: Activate your organization or user account
-description:
+description: Activate your SimpleReport account and set up multi-factor authentication to begin COVID-19 testing and reporting.
 layout: page
 class: page-docs page-docs-img-sm
 sidenav: resources